demisto/content-docs/docs/contributing/contributing.md

 When creating the pull request make sure to fill in the different section in the pull request template.

 :::note Important Note
-As part of the Pull Request template, you will be asked to fill in the [contribution registration form](https://forms.gle/XDfxU4E61ZwEESSMA), make sure to do so, without it we cannot revirew your contribution.
+As part of the Pull Request template, you will be asked to fill in the [contribution registration form](https://forms.gle/XDfxU4E61ZwEESSMA), make sure to do so, without it we cannot review your contribution.
 :::